 Patients typically are referred to a qualified endodontist by their general dentist.
-However, if you choose to find your own, carefully research and check the qualifications of the prospective endodontist.
-Find out how long the endodontist has been in practice and his/her experience in performing root canals, as well as any other endodontic surgical procedures you may require.
+However, if you choose to find your own, carefully research and check their qualifications online.
+Find out how long he/she has been in practice and his/her experience in performing root canals, as well as any other endodontic surgical procedures you may require.

 Ideally you want to select and be referred to an endodontist who has built a successful practice through years of experience.
-The more procedures an endodontist has performed, the more experience and expertise he or she can offer you.
+The more procedures he/she has performed, the more experience and expertise he or she can offer you.

 - What medication and pain-relief options are offered?

-- What is the cost of treatment, and does the endodontist accept your dental insurance or offer third-party financing options?
+- What is the cost of treatment, and do they accept your dental insurance or offer third-party financing options?

 - What professional dental societies does the endodontist belong to?
 Does he/she teach at any dental schools?